 How do you judge your success?

 St Ives is truly independent and somewhere that opens doors to a variety of next-stage schools.
-We strive to offer everyone the opportunity to do their best to be their best.
+We strive to offer everyone the opportunity to do their best and to be their best.
 Seeing the children happy to try something new, take risks and give it their all with confidence means we have done our job well.
 We know that they are prepared for that next important step, whatever and wherever that might be.

 Why do you think St Ives was shortlisted for Pre-Prep/Prep School of the Year at the Tes Awards in February 2018?

 I believe the reasons we were shortlisted are numerous.
 However, one of the main ones has to be that St Ives offers an outstanding education within a fun, supportive community where the individual progress of each pupil is truly celebrated.
 We are unique in our small size which means our pupil to teacher ratio is the best in the area, giving all our pupils excellent individual attention as and when they need it.
 Being small also means our pastoral care is second to none - our pupils have such a happy time here and leave us brimming with confidence.

 Our pupils predominantly come from the local area and from a variety of backgrounds.
 However since the completion of the Hindhead tunnel and the consequent improved accessibility of Haslemere, we are increasingly seeing more and more children come from towns slightly further afield such as Farnham, Petersfield and Godalming.
 School transport is also available to those who require it.

 When can pupils join St Ives School?

 There is no set rule as to when pupils can join St Ives.
 We take girls and boys in our pre-Prep from 2 years upwards and girls only from Year 3 onwards.
 Many of our children started in our Nursery and have journeyed all the way through; others join us throughout the different year groups depending on their own personal circumstances.
 Everyone is welcome and fully included in their peer group at whatever stage they join us.